Elbow replacement - discharge

 - Push heavy objects

 The stitches on your wound will be removed about 1 week after surgery.
-You will need to keep your incision clean and dry for 2 weeks.
-Also keep the dressing over your incision clean and dry.
+Keep your incision and the dressing clean and dry for 2 weeks.
 You may change the dressing every day if you like.

 Do NOT shower until after your follow-up appointment with your doctor.
 Your doctor will tell you when you can begin taking showers.
 When you do start showering again, let the water run over the incision, but do not let the water beat down on it.
 Do NOT scrub.
 Wash your incision gently and pat it dry.